Maverick7728/Stock-Market-Chatbot/README.md

 1. Select stocks from the sidebar (up to 5 for comparison)
 2. Choose chart type and technical indicators
-3. Customize time period and data range
+3. Customize period and data range
 4. Ask the AI assistant questions about the loaded stocks or general financial topics
 5. Chat continuously without worrying about data refreshing unnecessarily